 With a handful of songs, the best is the romantic ballad, "I Adore You," introduced by master of ceremonies Jack Benny during the Minstrel Show segment as "Enchantment," as sung by Leif Erickson as Huntg's love interest, Dick Winters.
 "I Adore You" is such a pleasing song, it's a pity it's constantly interrupted by spoken dialog and never heard straight through.
 Those with sharp hearing will take notice a goof made by Jack Benny introducing, in a hesitant manner, the song, "Enchantment" as sung and performed by MR. Sylvia Smith and MISS Dick Winters.
 Listen for it.
 "The Sweetheart Waltz" is another love ballad that is plugged a couple of times during the story, and sung by chorus, especially during one memorable but far-fetched sequence where the lovers (Erickson and Hunt) jump from the diving boards from opposite sides of the swimming pool, and join together as they swim parallel upwards, embracing to a kiss while still under water.
 Another good number here is "Who's That Knocking at My Heart," a true show stopper performed by the surprisingly loud and effective Martha Raye in black-face.
 The segment in which Jack Benny does his violin solo to "Love in Bloom" is played for laughs when it has its share of constant interruptions with the sounds of hammering, pipe organ music playing Stephen Foster's "Swanee River," as well as stage hands yelling back and forth at one another.

-COLLEGE HOLIDAY is at best delightful nonsense that plays like a series of acts from a vaudeville show, with George Burns playing it straight, Gracie Allen as her usual self with all the silly responses, particularly one scene when asked by Mary Boland, "Do you know how to open a door?"
-Gracie seriously replies, "Why yes.
-First you take the handle like this, and then you take the other handle like this, then you give it a pull, like this, and let go."
-All this finally comes to a close when Jack Benny steps out of character and tells the movie audience (not the audience in the movie), "Ladies and gentlemen.
+Unseen on television since the 1980s on public broadcasting channels such as WLIW, Channel 21 (Long Island City, N.Y.), COLLEGE HOLIDAY came to cable TV on Turner Classic Movies (TCM premiere: June 28, 2014).
+Once scene, many may consider it to be, at best, delightful nonsense that plays like a series of acts from a vaudeville show, with George Burns playing it straight Gracie Allen as her usual self with all the silly responses, getting most of the laughs.
+In conclusion, Jack Benny steps out of character addressing the movie audience (not the audience in the movie), "Ladies and gentlemen.
 I hope you notice our attempt in this picture to maintain the spirit of classic Greek tragedy throughout.
 Whenever the story interfered with art, we did not compromise.
 We gave up both."
 After a few more lines, Benny closes the story as he would do in his future TV show, "Goodnight folks."
-"Goodnight, Jack."
-Next in line in Paramount's college semester, COLLEGE SWING (1938). (**1/2)
+"Goodnight, Jack.
+Next installment in Paramount's college semester, COLLEGE SWING (1938). (**1/2)

 Was this review helpful to you?